 The REIT continues to perform well given the uncertainty surrounding the COVID-19 pandemic.
-We continue to remain engaged with our tenants to ensure concerns are promptly and meaningfully addressed.
-As of August 4, 2021, the REIT had collected, approximately 99.5% of its Q1-2021 and Q2-2021 contractual rents.
-This is reflective of the REIT's high quality tenant base given approximately 36% of its revenue is generated from the Federal Government of Canada and the Provincial Governments of Alberta, British Columbia, New Brunswick and Ontario.
-Additionally, 40% of its revenue is generated from credit rated tenants that are well capitalized and possess the financial resources to meet their rental obligations.
+We remain engaged with our tenants and continue working with them on return to office plans.
+As of November 3, 2021, the REIT had collected, approximately 99.5% of its Q3-2021 and YTD-2021 contractual rents (99% Q3-2020 and YTD-2020).
+This is reflective of the REIT's high quality tenant base given approximately 35% of its revenue is generated from the Federal Government of Canada and the Provincial Governments of Alberta, British Columbia, New Brunswick and Ontario.
+Additionally, 41% of its revenue is generated from credit rated tenants that are well capitalized and possess the financial resources to meet their rental obligations.

-At the end of Q2-2021, the REIT had access to approximately \$62,473 of cash and undrawn credit facilities.
-With a weighted average maturity of 3.59 years for its mortgage portfolio, the REIT also has minimal refinancing exposure with only 1.1% of its portfolio maturing in 2021.
+At the end of Q3-2021, the REIT had access to approximately \$66,054 of cash and undrawn credit facilities and a weighted average maturity of 3.57 years for its mortgage portfolio.
+All 2021 debt maturities have been completed and the REIT is exploring early refinancing opportunities to take advantage of the low interest rate environment for it's 2022 debt maturities.

-Since the pandemic was declared, certain tenants of the REIT have required financial assistance in the form of short-term rental deferrals or participation in the Canadian Emergency Commercial Rent Assistance ("CECRA") program and the Canada Emergency Rent Subsidy ("CERS") program.
+Since the pandemic was declared, certain tenants have required financial assistance in the form of short-term rental deferrals or participation in the Canadian Emergency Commercial Rent Assistance ("CECRA") program and the Canada Emergency Rent Subsidy ("CERS") program.
 These programs assist businesses experiencing a significant drop in revenue as a result of COVID-19.
-Businesses that qualify for CERS will receive a subsidy for rent or mortgage interest payments, as applicable.
+The CECRA program concluded on September 30, 2020 with the CERS program becoming effective on September 27, 2020.
+Businesses that qualify for CERS receive a subsidy for rent or mortgage interest payments, as applicable.
 CERS subsidizes, on a sliding scale, up to a maximum of 65% of eligible expenses (including rent), as well as an additional 25% to businesses that have been temporarily shut down by a mandatory public health order issued by a qualified public health authority.
-On April 19, 2021, the Federal government announced the extension of the program to October 23, 2021.
-As of the date of this MD&A, six of the REIT's tenants totaling 15,800 square feet (0.03% of the REIT's GLA) are participating in CERS.
-The REIT recognized a \$26 and \$51 expense in property operating costs representing its rental contribution granted to tenants as part of the CERS program for the three and six months ended June 30, 2021.
+The program ended on October 23, 2021.
+As of the date of this MD&A, five of the REIT's tenants totaling 7,700 square feet are participating in CERS.
+The REIT recognized a \$23 and \$74 expense in property operating costs representing its rental contribution granted to tenants as part of the CERS program for the three and nine months ended September 30, 2021.

-For the three and six months ended June 30, 2021, the REIT agreed to defer rental payments of approximately \$4 and \$8, respectively.
 The REIT has deferred a total of \$446 of rental payments for certain tenants since the start of the pandemic.
-As of June 30, 2021, all deferred rental payments had been received.
+As of September 30, 2021, all deferred rental payments had been received.